-Debater B: Teena is described as Eddie's neighbor and accompanies him on a hike past the college campus, and toward the rocky foothills beyond illustrating the location of their hike.
-During knowledge this time, Eddie imparts about isotopes to Teena, as evidenced when Eddie explains, if all of those uranium atoms were shooting radioactive rays around inside of that pile and doing nothing, there would be an awful lot of energy going to waste.
+neighbor and accompanies him on a hike past the college campus, and toward the rocky foothills beyond illustrating the location of their hike.
+During described as this time, Eddie imparts knowledge about isotopes to Teena, as evidenced when Eddie explains, if all of those uranium atoms were shooting radioactive rays around inside of that pile and doing nothing, there would be an awful lot of energy going to waste.
 So the atomic scientists take certain elements which aren't radioactive, but can be made radioactive, and shove small pieces of them into holes drilled in the pile